RafaelSdeSouza/ADA8/README.md

 This should be enough to get you ready for the examples we will be working on.

+If you do not have git installed you can get it typing:

+    sudo apt-get install git

 **Staying up to date**

 This is a work in progress and it will be continuously updated so erros can be fixed and complementary material can be added.